 2.2.1 Semantic Dependencies and Source Code.
-Some discussions of semantic dependencies assume that they are strictly functions of the source code.
-This assumption is not always valid, in fact, we will see that many instances of semantic dependency must be considered functions of particular executions.
+Some discussions of semantic dependencies assume that they are strictly properties of the source code.
+This assumption is not always valid; in fact, many instances of semantic dependency vary according to the details of particular executions.
 Consider for example:

-$$z = x y;$$
+z = x \ y;